-- You don’t need to own a valuable asset such as a car since payday loans are unsecured.
+- You don’t need to own a valuable asset such as a car since they are unsecured.

-- The payday loan online application is fast and can be done in the comfort of your own home.
+- The online payday loans application is fast and can be done in the comfort of your own home.

 - If you’re an existing customer, the approval process is faster, and you can borrow more (up to R8,000).

 What are the risks involved with payday loans?